-It was produced by Playing Out and first took place in Bristol’s Easton and Ashley wards, where Amy Rose and Jenny Sanderson (Bocadalupa) called ’round for participants at their home and followed a route linking the homes of each.
+It was orginally produced by Playing Out for a pilot in Bristol’s Easton and Ashley wards, where Amy Rose and Jenny Sanderson (Bocadalupa) called ’round for participants at their home and followed a route linking the homes of each.
 They employed a variety of playful and unobtrusive street reclaiming tactics alongside the practical experiences of street play, positive social contagion, creative placemaking, mental speed bumps, tactical urbanism and more.

 The walk was followed by a week-long process during which participants responded to a series of prompts for small, individual creative tasks around their doorsteps, pavements and streets.
 Participants documented their responses and shared these among the group via postcards and online.
-This project has enjoyed a subsequent iteration at the Bristol Walking Festival.
+The project was adapted for the Bristol Walking Festival.

 Evaluation of the project showed that it had a catalytic effect on participants, expanding their sense of agency, connection and possibility in relation to people and the places on their own street and in their wider neighbourhood .